Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/Configure_Azure_and_Kubernetes_CLI/Readme.md

         ```

     - Secret for Azure File Prenium access
-        - First, we are going to create storage account in Azure
+        - First, we are going to create storage account in Azure.
+This storage will be used for the event logs.
+It can be replaced by a Persistant Volume Claim now.
             ``` Bash
             aksConnectionString=`az storage account show-connection-string -n <<STORAGE_ACCOUNT_NAME>> -g <<AKS_RESOURCE_GROUP>> -o tsv`